 Talking about research

-Ruth interviews Professor Arri Coomarasamy , Consultant Gynaecologist and Sub-specialist in Reproductive Medicine and Surgery at Birmingham Women’s Hospital.
+Back in 2016*, Ruth interviewed Professor Arri Coomarasamy , Consultant Gynaecologist and Sub-specialist in Reproductive Medicine and Surgery at Birmingham Women’s Hospital.

 RBA: Arri, most people who’ve been through miscarriage wish that we knew more about why it happens and how we might prevent it.
 Is that your experience too?